-In those cases when ESOMPs mounted on vessels are operated in international waters, the frequency band used by these ESOMPs might be used by FS systems in the surrounding countries.
-The values proposed in sections 5.1.2 would ensure protection of the potentially affected FS systems and are to be used as threshold values for triggering coordination among the concerned administrations and those satellite operators (or related administrations) which might wish to operate above the specified levels.
+In those cases when ESOMPs mounted on vessels or aircraft are operated in international waters/airspace, the frequency band used by these ESOMPs might be used by FS systems in the surrounding countries.
+The values proposed in sections 5.1.2 and 5.1.3 would ensure protection of the potentially affected FS systems and are to be used as threshold values for triggering coordination among the concerned administrations and those satellite operators (or related administrations) which might wish to operate above the specified levels.